GaelL42/boss_voicer/README.md

-# Boss Voicer
+# BOSS VOICER
 Provides Voice Acting for the overhead & chatbox dialogues of the following bosses :
--General Graardor & K'ril Tsutsaroth in the God Wars Dungeon
+-General Graardor
+-K'ril Tsutsaroth
+-Kree'arra
+-Commander Zilyana
--Vet'ion/Calvar'ion in the Wilderness
+-Vet'ion/Calvar'ion
 -The Barrows Brothers
--Lady Verzik Vitur in the Theatre of Blood
+-Lady Verzik Vitur
--Sol Heredit in the Fortis Colosseum
+-Sol Heredit

-Due to their unreasonably fast dialogue pace, the following bosses have not been voiced :
+Due to their unreasonably fast dialogue pace, the following have not been voiced :
--Chaos Fanatic (talks every 2 ticks)
+-Chaos Fanatic (talks every 2 ticks!)
--Crazy Archaeologist (talks every 3 ticks)
+-Crazy Archaeologist (talks every 3 ticks!)
--Deranged Archaeologist (talks every 3 ticks)
+-Deranged Archaeologist (talks every 3 ticks!)

-I have also not voiced Commander Zilyana due to her high pitch of voice.
-Maybe I should find a woman to voice her someday, assuming it doesn't bust the space limit.

 The dialogue lines voiced are as follows...

-# General Graardor dialogue :
+# General Graardor dialogue
 Split their skulls!
 Crush them underfoot!
 For the glory of the Big High War God!